Skip to content

 Nature-Based Solutions

-The EU Taxonomy explicitly favours nature-based solutions: adaptation measures must "consider the use of nature-based solutions or rely on blue or green infrastructure" (Delegated Regulation 2021/2139, Appendix A).
+The EU Taxonomy explicitly favours nature-based solutions: adaptation measures should consider the use of nature-based solutions or rely on blue or green infrastructure.

 Types of Nature-Based Solutions